 Option 2: Aligning Price With The Market.

 At Nestwell, we show homes that are currently occupied by existing tenants.
 Sometimes the existing tenants can be uncooperative and cause bottlenecks.
 If the home IS vacant and not renting, it's always, always, always, going to be because of the asking price.
-When a home is vacant, rent ready, and even has the most basic marketing pictures -- lowing the asking price for rent.
+When a home is vacant, rent ready, and even has the most basic marketing pictures -- lowering the asking price for rent can increase interest from prospective tenants.

 Be aggressive with your pricing decision.
 It's much better financially to rent your home within the first few weeks it is on the market making you more money in the long run.
-Nestwell's recommendation is to start the asking rent for $25/mo below market.
-After one week, reduced it another $25 until we receive multiple showings and applications.
+Nestwell's recommendation is to start the asking rent at the top of the rent range, but not above.
+After 7-10 days, reduce it to the next price step until we receive multiple showings and applications.

 Option 3: Lowering the Asking Price for Rent for 6 Months.